 [click] [paste] [click] [paste] [click] [paste]

 until you get to the last cell reference.
-It actually goes pretty past.
+It actually goes pretty fast.

 The result of this concatenation (before TRIM and SUBSTITUTE run) is a string like this:

 "figs apples "

-Next, the TRIM function us used to "normalize" all spacing.
+Next, the TRIM function is used to "normalize" all spacing.
 TRIM automatically strips space at the start and end of a given string, and leaves just one space between all words inside the string.
 This takes care of extra spaces causes by empty cells.

-Finally, SUBSTITUTE is used to replace each space (" ") with a comma and space (", "), returning text like this:
+Finally, the SUBSTITUTE function is used to replace each space (" ") with a comma and space (", "), returning text like this:

 Joining cells with other delimiters

 To join cells with another delimiter (separator), just adapt the "new_text" argument inside SUBSTITUTE.
 For example, to join cells with a forward slash, use:

-The TEXTJOIN function is a new function available in Office 365 and Excel 2019.
+The TEXTJOIN function is a new function available in Excel 365 and Excel 2019.
 TEXTJOIN allows you to concatenate a range of cells with a delimiter, and will can also be set to ignore empty cells.
-To use TEXTJOIN with the example above would look like this:
+To use TEXTJOIN with the example above, the formula is: